mcakyerima/Data_Structures_and_algorithms_with_C/README.md

 ## Code Examples

-We will be using C and JavaScript for our code examples.
+I will be using C and JavaScript for our code examples.
 Each topic will have its own directory containing example code and notes.

 ## Resources

-We recommend the following resources for further learning:
+I recommend the following resources for further learning:

 - Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein
 - Data Structures and Algorithms in JavaScript by Michael McMillan